adF: A Novel System for Measuring Web Fingerprinting through Ads: Ethics considerations

 \section{Ethics considerations}

-The research and experiments described in this paper obtained the IRB approval of our institution through the Data Protection Officer, a member of the Ethics Committee responsible for approving projects and experiments with potential data protection implications.

-Note that we take specific measures to prevent new risks for users (see Section \ref{subsec:ad_campaigns}).
+The research and experiments described in this paper obtained the IRB approval of our institution through the Data Protection Officer (DPO), a member of the Ethics Committee responsible for approving projects and experiments with potential data protection implications.
+Note that we take specific measures to prevent new risks for users (see Section V).
 In particular, we only consider fingerprints for those users for which we have an advertising ID.
 By doing so, we avoid creating any unique ID for users who do not have one.
 Moreover, we do not process any data from devices that have the do-not-track flag active in their browser.
+Importantly, Advertising IDs are never used as features by our classifier.
+They are used \emph{exclusively} to (i) derive the ground-truth device identity for evaluation, and (ii) define non-leaking train/test splits via grouping.

-Finally, our \emph{adTag} sends a total of 38,7kB to our back-end server.
+Finally, our \emph{adTag} sends a total of 38.7kB per measurement to our back-end server.
 This is a negligible amount of data, which has a minimal impact on the overall data consumption of the device.